Ikayherce/guess_the_ai_prompt/README.md

 ### Credits
 #### Dalle 3
-The images displayed in the quiz have been made with Dalle3.
+The images displayed in the quiz have been made with Dalle 3.

 #### Help used to code the audio effect